Asynchronous Federated Continual Segmentation with Evolving Clients and Label Spaces: Experiment

 \subsection{Implementation Details}

-The proposed method is implemented in PyTorch and CLIP-DrivenSeg \citep{liu2023clip} is used as the segmentation backbone.
-We follow its original training strategy utilizing the AdamW optimizer with a warm-up scheduler over 50 epochs.
-The initial learning rate is set to $4e^{-4}$, with a momentum of 0.9 and a weight decay of $1e^{-5}$.
-For methods involving MAPCR, the model is trained for 1000 communication rounds, with 1 epoch per round.
-For methods without MAPCR, the model undergoes training for 1000 epochs.
+CA-MMDS is implemented in PyTorch using CLIP-DrivenSeg~\cite{liu2023clip} as the segmentation backbone.
+All models are trained with AdamW and a warm-up learning rate scheduler.
+The initial learning rate is $4 \times 10^{-4}$, with $\beta_1=0.9$ and weight decay $1 \times 10^{-5}$.
+MAPCR-based baselines are trained for 1000 communication rounds with one local epoch per round.
+For server-side distillation methods, the global model is trained for 1000 epochs on the distillation dataset, and the checkpoint with the best validation Dice is selected.